 Without communication, proceedings can take months and even years- sometimes decades.
 Without talking, nothing is able to be achieved and couples may remain in a stale-mate, a sort of purgatory, until they’re willing to speak in a way that will promote thoughtful conversation.
 Divorce coach Cathy Myer identifies ” Refusing to communicate” as one of the top things to avoid during a divorce.
 In one of her articles on the subject, she writes, “It is easy to say you want to put aside anger at your spouse, and a lot easier to say that than actually do it.
 Putting that anger aside and communicating will save you money in the end.
 If you can only communicate via lawyers, you will pay a fee for every communication.
 As I said above, you will have two households to support.
 The less money you give a divorce lawyer the more left over to support those two households” (www.divorcesupport.about.com).

-Communication is absolutely necessary to make the decisions you need to make, and there are a variety of decisions that must be dealt with during the process.
+Communication is absolutely necessary to make the decisions you need to make, which is why it’s important to have a lawyer involved (you can visit web site here to give you a better idea of the type of lawyer you should get) and there are a variety of decisions that must be dealt with during the process.
 With some marriages, they just don’t work out, no matter how much they try to communicate.
 Other factors may come into play which makes them realise that going their separate ways would be for the best.
 Saying this though, with divorce lawyers such as Charles r. ullman & associates by your side, this process doesn’t have to be as stressful as you initially thought.

 Like Myer says, lack of communication leads to longer proceedings and costs you more money and more time.
 Though it can be very difficult to want to talk to someone you’re ending a relationship with, it’s something that has to be done and something you should be willing to do if you want to find a fast and effective solution.